 This is today’s dataset where the Employee Name is given with their ID No. But other fields such as Joining Month, Joining Date and Salary have only one cell value.
 And, we have to fill the down to last row in cell range.

 Probably, you might know that Excel can autofill the dates, name of month & day within seconds.
 So, you don’t need any source data list in those cases if you have only one cell value.
 Here, the first two methods are quite simple to fill the below cell range in the case of months or dates using the Fill Handle Tool and the Fill command.
 Later, other fruitful ways will be discussed

 The Fill Handle Tool is one of the most popular AutoFilter features in Excel.
 Actually, the Fill Handle Tool appears as a green-colored small green square at the right-bottom of the cell (also appears as a Plus sign).

 However, if you drag down the cursor by selecting the square, you’ll get the following output.

 2. Using the Fill Command from Excel Toolbar

-⏩ For doing this, select the cell range with the given cell value.
+⏩ To do this, select the cell range with the given cell value.

-⏩ Then click the Series option from Home tab > Fill command.
+⏩ Then click the Series option from the Home tab > Fill command.

 ⏩ After finishing the above task, you’ll get the output where the two dates (orange colored) exclude the weekend within days.